 So it’s important to talk about your grief with people who do understand.
-You can talk with us on our facebook page (here’s the link to join if you haven’t already: https://www.facebook.com/groups/ilovemychihuahuaclub/ ) or find a pet loss grief group on facebook.
+You can talk with us on our facebook group (here’s the link to join if you haven’t already: https://www.facebook.com/groups/ilovemychihuahuaclub/ ) or find a pet loss grief group on facebook.
 I found this one: https://www.facebook.com/groups/193299414030376/

 If your dog hasn’t passed yet but you know that day is coming soon and are wondering about Euthanasia, here are some things to consider.

 - Please know it’s normal to feel guilty about this and feel like you are “killing” your dog.
 But you would feel guilty either way.
-I let one of my dogs go way too long because I couldn’t bare the thought of losing him and I still feel guilty about that.
+I let one of my dogs go way too long because I couldn’t bear the thought of losing him and I still feel guilty about that.
 He wasn’t in any pain, but all quality of life was gone.
 Do what is best for your dog, not what’s best for you.
 This is the time you need to be strong for them and love them enough to let them go when it’s time.

 - Please stay with your dog during the procedure if you can.
 I have a friend who is a vet tech and she says it breaks her heart for the animals when their families leave them during the process.
 The pet, who is already afraid and may be in pain, will feel like you abandoned him if you leave him to die without you.
 This is another time when you need to be strong for your dog and do what’s best for him or her.